Highland Cattle..

 We are sure to have something to suit your needs.

-Bill and Han with Monty
+Han and Bill with Monty

 Our Farm

-Located in Victoria and founded in 1987, we have been breeding these wonderful animals for 36 years.
 We spent 10 years on the show circuit in the 90's with many wins locally and interstate.

-Cruachan Highland Bull
+Young Cruachan Highland Bull

 Carcass Traits

-Highland Cattle beef is increasingly being recognized in Australia for it's marbling attributes.
 Marbling is closely associated with the key meat qualities of tenderness, juiciness and flavour.

 Historical Articles